giovannibianchinidebarros/flask-notes-app/README.md

-# flask-notes-app
+# Flask Notes-app

-Note-taking application made in Flask.
+Simple note-taking application made in Flask, with user registration and login, and database.